 4. HEALTHY FATS

-Avocados contain heart healthy monounsaturated fats: the same that are found in olive oil.
-These fantastic fats should be eaten daily for help with the relief of rheumatoid arthritis, reducing stomach fat, lowering your chances of heart disease and stroke, and reducing cholesterol.
+Avocados contain heart healthy monounsaturated fats; the same that are found in olive oil.
+These fantastic fats should be eaten daily for the amazing benefits they offer.

 Avocados contain the phytochemicals zeaxanthin and lutein.
 Both of which offer antioxidant protection in the tissue of the eyes to help protect them against damage, especially from ultra-violet light.